-+ ► ► - (Seek): Press either arrow to go to the next or the previous radio station and stay there.
-The radio will only seek stations with a strong signal that are in the selected band.
++ | < > | - (Seek) (STS Only): Press either arrow to go to the next or the previous radio station and stay there.
+The radio seeks stations only with a strong signal that are in the selected band.

 When a CD is playing, press the minus sign to go to the start of the current track, if more than 10 seconds have played.
 Press the plus sign to go to the next track.
-If either the minus or the plus button are pressed more than once, the player will continue moving backward or forward through the CD.
+If either the minus or the plus button are pressed more than once, the player continues moving backward or forward through the CD.

-Press and hold the SEEK plus or minus button, until you hear a beep.
-The CD will fast forward or fast reverse through the CD.
-Press either button again to play the passage.
+Press and hold the SEEK plus or minus button, until a beep sounds.
+The CD fast forwards or fast reverses through the CD.
+Press either button again to play the passage. ▷ (Seek) (STS-V Only): Press the seek arrow to go to the next radio station and stay there.
+The system will only seek radio stations with strong frequencies.